220pmc/Batch-Renamer-for-Windows/README.md

 # Features
 1. Users are able to make confirmation for each step.
 2. Provided with a log.txt for users to trace records.
+3. There are 6 functions in this program now:
+  * Add prefix
+  * Add suffix (Before extension)
+  * Add suffix (After extension)
+  * Convert to upper case
+  * Convert to lower case
+  * Convert to title case

 # About the program
 * Name: Batch Renamer for Windows